SafetyCulture/safetyculture-sdk-python/README.md

 * Examples of how to import individual modules of the SDK into your own scripts.

+# How to use this Beta

+* Clone the repository
+* Navigate to the root of the cloned directory and run `pip3 install .`
+* Navigate to tools/exporter and open config.yaml
+* Updated the config file as required (Further guidance to follow)
+* Run `python exporter.py --format sql` (Or other format support by the exporter)

+---

 ## iAuditor Export Tool

 ### First Time Install and Run